joncursi/cheddur-whitepaper/whitepaper.md

 ## Conclusions

-Maintaining the integrity of the Cheddur review system is critical towards holding cryptocurrency companies accountable for their actions (or lack thereof) and enabling beginners to easily distinguish between high-quality and low-quality companies.
+Maintaining the integrity of the Cheddur review system is critical towards holding cryptocurrency companies accountable for their actions and enabling beginners to easily distinguish between high-quality and low-quality companies.

 Based on the findings from the Cheddur user study above, we have been able to draw the following conclusions: